 Bearing problems and failures are in most cases reflected by elevated oil film temperatures.
 Normal operation creates heat from the work being done by the supporting oil film.
 This temperature can be predicted by Kingsbury's state of the art computer calculation models.
-By measuring the bearings surface temperature, very close to the oil film, one can determine if the bearing is operating properly.
-If the normal temperatures are exceeded, the machine can be stopped before failure occurs.
+By measuring the bearing surface temperature, very close to the oil film, it is possible to determine if the bearing is operating properly.
+If the normal temperatures are exceeded, the machine should be stopped before failure occurs.

-Kingsbury recommends that the temperature sensor be installed along the load angle or 10°-20° downstream of the load angle toward the trailing edge.
-Maximum design running temperature should be 115°C or less.
-Alarm settings should be set to 8°C above normal or expected values and trip settings 7°C above alarm.
+Kingsbury recommends that the temperature sensor be installed along the load angle or 10°-20° downstream of the load angle, toward the trailing edge.
+The maximum design running temperature should be 115°C or less.
+The alarm should be set 8°C above normal or expected values and the trip 7°C above the alarm.
 In no case should the maximum trip temperature be above 130°C.

 Bore Profiles And Dynamic Characteristics

-Special bore profiles are available for stability in high speed, low load situations and to reduce the bearings temperature.
+Special bore profiles are available for rotor stability in high speed, low load situations and to reduce bearing temperatures.
 Table 1 provides a detailed comparison of the advantages and disadvantages for different types of bore profiles that are available.
 In most cases, a decision must be made between cost and performance.
 Information about how the bearing characteristics affect the system stability is important with regard to this decision.
 Kingsbury can provide stiffness and damping values for any of these bearing types based on your application.